Resource theory of interactive quantum instruments: Examples and Special Cases

-\textit{Special case: channels.---} Since quantum instruments generalise both channels and POVMs, we discuss how our resource theory applies to these special cases.
-Beginning with the former, consider that our instrument only has one possible classical output (i.e.~$|\mathcal{A}|=1$), which reduces it to a channel.
+Since quantum instruments generalise both channels and POVMs, we discuss how our resource theory applies to these special cases.
+Beginning with the former, consider that our instrument only has one possible classical outcome (i.e.~$|\mathcal{A}|=1$), which reduces it to a channel.
 Then, the non-interactive instrument defined in \eqref{Eq:trivial instrument} becomes a state-preparation channel, namely $(\cdot)\mapsto\hat{\rho}\tr(\cdot)$, for some fixed state $\hat{\rho}$.
-The set of non-interactive instruments ${\bf NI}$ becomes the set of all state-preparation channels, and the interactive instrument robustness simplifies to have no dependency on the classical output.
-This is precisely what is encountered in the so-called resource theory of communication developed in Ref~\cite{Takagi2020PRL}.
+The set of non-interactive instruments ${\bf NI}$ becomes the set of all state-preparation channels, and the interactive instrument robustness simplifies to have no dependency on the classical outcome.
+This is precisely what is encountered in the so-called resource theory of communication developed in Ref.~\cite{Takagi2020PRL}.